SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/01-introduction/01-introduction-to-data-structures-and-algorithms/01-introduction-to-data-structures-and-algorithms.md

 > Each node can have single or multiple pointers.

-> Pointers are normally part of the node.
+> Pointers are normally stored as part of the node.

 </details>